 As I’ll keep repeating, a lot depends on your own unique dog and his chewing style.
 Some dogs will slowly gnaw on large bones without harming their teeth.
 They also know not to swallow the pieces that break off.

 Safety tips on feeding a dog raw bones

 1. Always supervise your dog when you give him raw bones.

 If you’re like me, you’re totally going to hover over your dog the first few times you feed him raw bones.
-You should’ve seen me when I first started feeding Ace raw chicken quarters.
+You should’ve seen me when I first started feeding my dog Ace raw chicken quarters.
 I would hold onto the food while he ate so he had no choice but to crunch up the bones a bit before gulping.